 - Load distribution.
 With more axles, the load is spread over a much broader portion of the frame.
 That helps with strength.

 - Ride.
 With multiple axles, load to the ground is distributed over more points, so when a tire encounters a bump or pot hole, the load sharing linkage mitigates the contribution to bouncing or jarring the trailer.
 This gives a smoother ride.

 - Some say it gives Better Tracking, which it can if everything is set up correctly because multiple axles give a much larger footprint.
-If the axles are off, just a little, it will do the opposite and make the trailer less stable.
+BUT, if the axles are off, just a little, it will do the opposite and make the trailer less stable.

-What Technology Should I Use For Multiple Trailer Axles?
+What Technology Should I Use For Multiple Axles?

 There are tons of places to purchase axles, and the hardware is pretty standard and common.
 So, just buy the axles and weld them on.
 Right?
 Mostly, but there’s more about axles than that.
 Let’s look at some of the technologies.

 Leaf Spring Style:

 These are the most common, by far, and also the cheapest — but those are not the only advantages.
 They are the most popular for lots of good reasons.
 Choose between Slipper Style and eye-eye style.
 (Slipper shown here, eye-eye style shown below in the image for Hybrid.)
 As a rule of thumb, think Slipper Technology for heavy loads — 6000# Axles and up.
 Think Eye-Eye type for lighter applications 4000# axles and below.
 Yes, there is a lot of wiggle room, and it’s just a rule of thumb, so consider the application.
 Oh, and be super careful with used trailer axles that might not be what they seem.

 I will refer to this as “Twin Axles” rather than “Tandem Axles” because the 2 do not interact with each other.
-They do not equalize, nor do they really load share unless the road is flat and level.
+They do not equalize, nor do they really equally share the load, unless the road is flat and level.
 This configuration is a disaster waiting to happen IMO, and here is the engineering to support it (written in simple terms).

 Hybrid Using Rubber: